Gromeu2000/Samurai-Shodown-Project/README.md

 _IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game._

-*The game is currently in development.
-The releases uploaded are just the first versions of the final game.

 ## Team photo